-Sponsored by: Ministry of Foreign Affairs of Japan Organized by: U.S.-Japan Council
+Sponsored by: The Ministry of Foreign Affairs

+Organized by: U.S.-Japan Council

-The 2017 Delegation will be comprised of senior Japanese American leaders who are top leaders in their professions, have had moderate to extensive experience in U.S.-Japan relations, and will be committed to furthering the U.S.-Japan relationship upon their return.
-The 2017 Delegation seeks senior leaders from local, state or regional legislature and administer sectors including appointed and elected officials, and entrepreneurship in areas such as science and technology, arts, culture, as well as media.
+The 2024 Delegation will include senior Japanese Americans who are top leaders in their professions, have had moderate to extensive experience in U.S.-Japan relations, and will be committed to furthering the U.S.-Japan relationship upon their return.
+The 2024 program seeks senior leaders in the field of climate change, sustainability, and energy, emerging technologies, communications and media and from local, state or regional government including appointed and elected officials.
+Priority will be given to candidates from areas not represented in previous delegations, with a strong commitment to collaborate with Japanese Americans nationwide.
+The 2024 Delegation will be the first delegation to be selected after COVID-19 and seeks to select a diverse delegation of prominent Japanese American leaders nationally.